exploitx632/assignment-5/README.md

   1.first of all i will access the parent element

-  2.i create a element by using [document.createElement()];
-   then i will set some text inside div then i will append the element to parent element using [parentElement.appendChild()]
+  2.i create a element by using [document.createElement()]; then i will set some text inside div then i will append the element to parent element using [parentElement.appendChild()]
             like ,

-            let parentElement = document.getElementById('parent')
+            let parentElement = document.getElementById('parent');

             let div = document.createElement('div');

             div.innerText = 'This is child element';
             parentElement.appendChild(div);